Jackknife1/riotapi-mysql/README.md

 - Fourth step was inserting data into mysql database

-**Contributing:**
+**Contributing**
 Contributions to this project are welcome.
 You can help improve data fetching, add additional features, or enhance database interaction.

 **NOTE**
-This is my first bigger project so i believe many things in my code could be better optimised or work diferently.
+This is my first bigger project so i believe many things in my code could be better optimised or work more efficiently.

 Thank you for reading.